-\At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for a limited period of a single year.
-As the War progressed, however, this would likely cause problems and they were encouraged to re-enlist.
+At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for only a single year.
+As the War progressed, however, this was obviously going to cause problems and the men were encouraged to re-enlist.
 Later recruits signed on for the 'Duration' at the time of their original enlistment.